OpsLevel/opslevel-go/README.md

 Currently, this library is a work in a progress and only covers a small section of the API, but can be extended to support various interactions with OpsLevel's API.

+- teams.go provides an example query
+- tags.go provides an example mutation

+More information about using the GraphQL API can be found [here](https://www.opslevel.com/docs/api/graphql/).

 # Example Usage
 ```go
 import (